-1. Article 11.6.1 (Cross-Border Trade) shall apply to the cross-border supply of or trade in financial services, as defined in subparagraph (a) of the definition of "cross-border supply of financial services" in Article 11.1 (Definitions), with respect to:

-- (a) insurance of risks related to: - (i) maritime shipping and commercial aviation and space launching and freight (including satellites), with such insurance to cover any or all of the following: the goods being transported, the vehicle transporting the goods, and any liability arising there from; and - (ii) goods in international transit; - (b) reinsurance and retrocession; - (c) consultancy, actuarial, risk assessment and claim settlement services; and - (d) insurance intermediation, such as brokerage and agency, as referred to in subparagraph (c) of the definition of "financial service" in Article 11.1 (Definitions), of insurance of risks relating to services listed in subparagraphs (a) and (b) in this paragraph.
+- 1. Article 11.6.1 (Cross-Border Trade) shall apply to the cross-border supply of or trade in financial services, as defined in subparagraph (a) of the definition of "cross-border supply of financial services" in Article 11.1 (Definitions), with respect to: - (a) insurance of risks related to: - (i) maritime shipping and commercial aviation and space launching and freight (including satellites), with such insurance to cover any or all of the following: the goods being transported, the vehicle transporting the goods, and any liability arising there from; and - (ii) goods in international transit; - (b) reinsurance and retrocession; - (c) consultancy, actuarial, risk assessment and claim settlement services; and - (d) insurance intermediation, such as brokerage and agency, as referred to in subparagraph (c) of the definition of "financial service" in Article 11.1 (Definitions), of insurance of risks relating to services listed in subparagraphs (a) and (b) in this paragraph.

-2. Article 11.6.1 (Cross-Border Trade) shall apply only with respect to the provision and transfer of financial information, and financial data processing and related software as referred to in subparagraph (o) of the definition of "financial service" in Article 11.1 (Definitions), subject to prior authorisation from the relevant regulator, as required, and advisory and other auxiliary financial services, excluding intermediation, relating to banking and other financial services as referred to in subparagraph (p) of the definition of "financial service" in Article 11.1 (Definitions).
+2. Article 11.6.1 (Cross-Border Trade) shall apply only with respect to the provision and transfer of financial information, and financial data processing and related software as referred to in subparagraph (o) of the definition of "financial service" in Article 11.1 (Definitions), subject to prior authorisation from the relevant regulator, as required, and advisory and other auxiliary financial in paragraph 2 of this Annex involves personal data, the treatment of such personal data shall be in accordance with Peru's law regulating the protection of such data and Section B of Annex 11-B